fanhubgt/Securityboard/README.md

 Here the choices on selection are 1, 4, 7, 6.
 It runs as follows:

-Cdd(1) can run then main menu shows up.
+Cdd(1) can run after main menu shows up.
-Cdd(4) can run then main menu shows up again.
+Cdd(4) can run after main menu shows up again.
-Cdd(7) can run then main menu shows up.
+Cdd(7) can run after main menu shows up.
-Cdd(6) can run then main menu runs again.
+Cdd(6) can run after main menu runs again.